jeremylynch83/patient.io/content/topics/aneurysms/unruptured-aneurysms.md

 * Symptoms: If the aneurysm is causing symptoms such as double vision or headaches.
+This is uncommon, however, as most aneurysms do not cause symptoms.
 * Location: Aneurysms located in certain parts of the brain are more dangerous than others.
 This includes aneurysms within the ‘posterior' circulation, which includes the basilar, vertebral, and posterior cerebral arteries.
 * Size: Larger aneurysms are more likely to rupture.
 This rule does not hold universally true, however, as it is not uncommon to see ruptured smaller aneurysms.
 * Shape: Aneurysms with an irregular shape have been associated with increased rupture rates.